jared-m-peg/jared-m-peg/building-from-source-code.md

 Then click on `Extract`

+### Download and install JDK 1.8:

-Download JDK 8 from here: `https://adoptium.net/temurin/releases/?version=8&os=any&arch=any`
+Download JDK 1.8 from here: `https://adoptium.net/temurin/releases/?version=8&os=any&arch=any`

 Under Windows, select `JDK` and `x64`, and then right-click `MSI` and open in new tab to download the file

 On this same page click `Checksum` to see the sha256 checksum

-Go to Windows Explorer, go to the folder where the downloaded file is located, right click on the space, and click on `Open in Terminal` to open a Powershell window
+Go to Windows Explorer, go to the folder where the downloaded file is located, hold down Shift on the keyboard and right-click on the white space, and click on `Open PowerShell window here` to open a Powershell window

 In the Powershell window use this command:
 ```text